civboot/fngi/README.md

-is designed to be able to be bootstrapped from Forth ([Why Forth?](notes/why_forth.md)) with relatively minimal code and the intent of being fully self-hosting on memory constrained systems with less than 2MiB of total memory (and hopefully less).
+is designed to be able to be bootstrapped from Forth ([Why Forth?](notes/why_forth.md)) with relatively minimal code and the intent of being fully self-hosting on memory constrained systems with less than 2MiB of total memory (and hopefully less, the real target is more like 32KiB).

 Fngi targets a somewhat familiar C-like syntax, except it values consistency and understandability above all-else.
 This means that parens `()` are always an